tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   rf_model = RandomForestClassifier(n_estimators=500, random_state=78)
   ```

-  * `n_estimators`: This is the number of random forest to be created by the algorithm, in general, a higher number makes the predictions stronger and more stable.
+  * `n_estimators`: This is the number of random forest to be created by the algorithm.
+In general, a higher number makes the predictions stronger and more stable.
 However, a very large number can result in higher training time.
 A good approach is to start low and increase the number if the model performance is not adequate.

     * A [research study](https://doi.org/10.1007/978-3-642-31537-4_13) suggests that a range between `64` and `128` trees in a forest could be used for initial modeling.